VincentF98/Synth/README.md

 # Synth
-This is mmy attempt at simulating the sound of various instruments.
+This is my attempt at simulating the sound of various instruments.
 ## Usage
 ```
 $ ./synth instrument song